sebyg666/Addons/PartyBuffs/ReadMe.md

 Update by sebyg666:

-Changed icon and size, once download the icons.rar folder will need to be extracted to work
+Changed icon and size, once downloaded, the icons.rar file will need to be extracted to work